All Episodes

 I have wanted to grab a vat of coconut oil and go throw it on the window at their little office where they have their fax machine.

-Outbreaks give the best evidence of where and when the food safety system is failing to protect, said the Center for Science and the Public Interest Staff Attorney Sarah Klein, the lead author of the report.
+Outbreaks give the best evidence of where and when the food safety system is failing to protect, said the Center for Science and the public interest staff attorney Sarah Klein, the lead author of the report.

-Well, they may have three people there now.
+They may have three people there now.

-The uh FDA is this I'm reading from their press release.
+I'm reading from their press release.

 The FDA is responsible for regulating produce, seafood, egg, and dairy products, as well as typical packaged foods like cookie dough and peanut butter.

-More than 1,500 separate definable outbreaks were associated with the top ten riskiest FDA regulated foods causing nearly 50,000 reported illnesses.
+Nearly 80% of the food supply, more than 1,500 separate definable outbreaks were associated with the top 10 riskiest FDA-regulated foods, causing nearly 50,000 reported illnesses.

 Nearly 50,000.

-Since most foodborne illnesses are never reported, these outbreaks are only a tip of the large hulking iceberg.
+Since most foodborne illnesses are never reported, these outbreaks are only a tip of the large, hulking iceberg.

 Folks, someday we're all going to die.

-We are all going to die, despite the efforts of these two food Nazis at the Center for Science in the Public Interest.
+Hard as that is to believe, difficult as it may be to deal with, we are all going to die, despite the efforts of these two food Nazis at the Center for Science in the Public Interest.

-The riskiest foods and number one, the riskiest food regulated by the FDA, leafy greens.
+The riskiest foods, and number one, the riskiest food regulated by the FDA, leafy greens.

 It's all a bunch of lies from some genuine lunatics.